crowdflux/playment-sdk-python/README.md

 """
-Create sensor_fusion_data variable
+Create sensor_data variable
 """
 sensor_data = playment.SensorData()

 """
-Defining Sensor Meta: Contain details of sensor
+Defining Sensor: Contain details of sensor
 :param _id: This is the sensor's id.
 :param name: Name of the sensor.
 :param primary_view: Only one of the sensor can have primary_view as true.